BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/incentives.md

 ## Abstract

-This document specifies the internal `x/incentives` module of the Evmos Hub.
+This document specifies the internal `x/incentives` module of the Butane Hub.

-The `x/incentives` module is part of the Evmos tokenomics and aims to increase the growth of the network by distributing rewards to users who interact with incentivized smart contracts.
+The `x/incentives` module is part of the Butane tokenomics and aims to increase the growth of the network by distributing rewards to users who interact with incentivized smart contracts.
-The rewards drive users to interact with applications on Evmos and reinvest their rewards in more services in the network.
+The rewards drive users to interact with applications on Butane and reinvest their rewards in more services in the network.

 The usage incentives are taken from block reward emission (inflation) and are pooled up in the Incentives module account (escrow address).
-The incentives functionality is fully governed by native EVMOS token holders who manage the registration of `Incentives`, so that native EVMOS token holders decide which application should be part of the usage incentives.
+The incentives functionality is fully governed by native Butane token holders who manage the registration of `Incentives`, so that native Butane token holders decide which application should be part of the usage incentives.
-This governance functionality is implemented using the Cosmos-SDK `gov` module with custom proposal types for registering the incentives.
+This governance functionality is implemented using the Butane-SDK `gov` module with custom proposal types for registering the incentives.

 Users participate in incentives by submitting transactions to an incentivized contract.